in-toto/attestation/spec/README.md

 The [validation model] provides pseudocode showing how these layers fit together.
 See the [documentation] for more background and examples.

+## Tagged Releases

+The latest [tagged release] version matches the [SemVer](https://semver.org) MAJ.MIN version of the Attestation Framework spec.

+Backwards-compatible semantic updates to the spec (except predicates) are indicated through new tagged minor version releases.
+We use new tagged patch version releases to indicate updates to predicate specifications and/or backwards-compatible changes to the language bindings.

 ## Keywords

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",